 A user story describes the type of user, what they want, and why.
 It helps create a simplified description of a requirement.

-They can be recorded on index cards, post it notes, or recently with the influx of SaaS, in a product management tool.
+In a product management tool, you can record user stories on index cards, post-it notes, or recently with the influx of SaaS.

-A User story can be written by a variety of stakeholders such as clients, users, managers, or development team members.
+Various stakeholders can write a user story, such as clients, users, managers, or development team members.

-To put it plainly, user stories are a few sentences in simple language that outline the desired outcome.
-There isn’t much detail, but rather, requirements are added later once agreed upon by the team.
+In other words, user stories are a few sentences in simple language that outline the desired outcome.
+There isn’t much detail, but rather, you add the team’s requirements later once agreed.

 Think of user stories as the building blocks of larger agile frameworks like epics and initiatives.
-Epics are large work items broken down into stories and multiple epics is what an initiative is composed of.
+Epics are large work items broken down into stories, while multiple epics are composed of an initiative.

-With that being said, a good user story consists of three elements, commonly referred to as the 3 C’s:
+A good user story consists of three elements, commonly referred to as the agile three c’s.

-Although this can be taken literally, the idea behind the first C, card, essentially means that the optimal size of a user story can fit on an actual note card.
+Although you can take this literally, the idea behind the first C, card, refer to the user story’s optimal size that can fit on a notecard.

-The card should not contain all information about the requirement, but instead, just enough to be used in planning to identify the requirement and remind the team of the overall story.
+The card should not contain all information about the requirement.
+Instead, it should have enough information to plan, identify the need, and remind the team of the overall story.

 This is the format they should follow: